HenryQW/cs.henry.wang/site/degree/phd/meeting.md

 - Histogram
 - C++ and OpenGL are good for large dataset size and speed + cross-platform
-- Using dashboard methods to visualise multiple patient histories
+- Using dashboard methods to visualize multiple patient histories
 - Charticulator + D3
 - Bob away next week at Eurographics 2019